 With April 15th behind us, taxes are probably the last thing on your mind.
 They shouldn’t be.
 If you only think about taxes at the beginning of April, you’re missing out.
 Making the right tax moves now – even after tax day – will help improve your tax situation next year.
 At a minimum, planning now could spare you a lot of grief when taxes are due next year.

-So here are five tax moves to make now, after April 15th has passed:
+So here are five tax moves to make now, after April 15th (or 18th this year) has passed:

 1. Use Your Refund Wisely